PaintballWarEdition/PaintballLegacy/README.md

 You can find information on how to manually add a jar to your local maven repository here:
 https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html

-Alternatively, you can find it download it (https://github.com/blablubbabc/IndividualSigns/) and build
+Alternatively you can download (https://github.com/blablubbabc/IndividualSigns/) and build the project
-it locally via the included gradle scripts.
-This should install it into your local repository as well.
+yourself via the included gradle scripts.
+This should install it into your local maven repository as well.